Blog post by Milan Krsnik, RSTV GmbH .

 Choose the right transport trailer

-Training: Practice loading and driving
+Training: Practicing loading and driving

 Sedatives as a last resort

-Anti-slip and safe
+Slip-resistant and safe

 Odor control and fresh air